Twelve-string guitar: Design

-The extra tension placed on the instrument by the doubled strings is high, and because of this additional stress on their necks and soundboards, 12-string guitars long had a reputation for warping after a few years of use.
-(This is less of a problem in modern instruments, built after 1970.)
+The extra tension placed on the instrument by the doubled strings is high, applying extra stress to their necks and soundboards.
+12-string guitars long had a reputation for warping after a few years of use; improvements in construction techniques after 1970 reduced warping.
 Until the wide spread adoption by American makers of the truss rod after WWII, 12-string guitars were frequently tuned lower than the traditional EADGBE to reduce the stresses on the instrument.
 For example, Lead Belly often used a low-C tuning, but in some recordings, his tunings can be recognized as low-B and A tunings, partially due to the unusually long scale length (~26.5–27") of the particular models of guitar that he preferred in combination with the heavy strings that were commonly available (14–70).
 Some 12-string guitars have nontraditional structural supports to prevent or postpone warping, at the expense of appearance and tone.

 To additionally reduce string tension, 12-string guitars built prior to 1970 typically had shorter necks and scale lengths than six-string guitars, which made frets more closely spaced, with some notable exceptions such as the instruments made by the Oscar Schmidt company before their bankruptcy, which usually had scale lengths of around 26.5".
 Their bridges, especially in acoustic guitars, had a larger reinforcement plate for the same reason, and tailpiece and floating-bridge setups were far more common than on six string instruments as another way to combat the effect of the high tension.